Viktirr/vrpc-app/README.md

 The code quality should match the industry standard for newer projects ( /s ).

 ## Installation
-I do not have an installation script/program yet, so installation will be manual (for now...)
-Due to the nature of how Native Messaging works in browsers, you are required to modify the registry key to allow the app to work.
+Installation is now one-click!
+Just run the application and click install.
+No administration privileges are required.
+Otherwise, if you feel to manually install the application, feel free to follow the following steps.

 ### Application
-- [Download](https://github.com/Viktirr/vrpc-app/releases) the application from the releases tab or build it yourself.
+- [Download](https://github.com/Viktirr/vrpc-app/releases) the (full-zipped version) application from the releases tab or build it yourself.
 - Unzip it
+- Run it (VRPC.exe)

 ### Native Messaging Support Installation
 - Open regedit and head over to one of the following locations depending on the browser you use,